dask/dask-blog/_posts/2019-09-19-dask-hyperparam-opt.md

 will find the best model possible with a minimal number of `partial_fit` calls.[^qual]

 [^qual]:More accurately, Hyperband will find close to the best model possible with $N$ `partial_fit` calls in expected score with high probability, where "close" means "within log terms of the upper bound on score".
-For details, see corollary 1 of "[Better and faster hyperparameter optimization with Dask][hyperband-paper]".
+For details, see Corollary 1 of the [corresponding paper][hyperband-paper] or Theorem 5 of [Hyperband's paper][hyperband-paper].

 That's the intuition for Hyperband, and a very informal description of the paper's main result.
 But how well does it perform?